 Mortgage loans serviced for others are not included in the accompanying Consolidated Statements of Financial Condition.
-The total amount of loans serviced for the benefit of others was approximately \$14.4 million and \$18.6 million at, June 30, 2022 and 2021, respectively.
+The total amount of loans serviced for the benefit of others was approximately \$12.5 million and \$14.4 million at, June 30, 2023 and 2022, respectively.
+The Bank retained the related servicing rights for the loans that were sold and receives a 25 basis point servicing fee from the purchasers of the loans.
 Custodial escrow balances maintained in connection with the foregoing loan servicing are included in advances from borrowers for taxes and insurance.

 Commercial non-residential loans include shared national credits, which are participations in loans or loan commitments of at least \$20.0 million that are shared by three or more banks.
-As of June 30, 2022, the Company had one shared national credit loan commitment for \$12.5 million with \$9.2 million outstanding that is a purchased participation classified as pass rated and all payments are current and the loan is performing in accordance with its contractual terms.
+As of June 30, 2023 and 2022, the Company had one shared national credit loan commitment for \$12.5 million with no balance outstanding and \$9.2 million outstanding, respectively, that is a purchased participation classified as pass rated and all payments are current and the loan is performing in accordance with its contractual terms.
 The Company's accounting policies for shared national credits, including our charge off and reserve policy, are consistent with the significant accounting policies disclosed in our financial statements for the Company's total loan portfolio.
 Shared national credits are subject to the same underwriting guidelines as loans originated by the Company and are subject to annual reviews where the risk rating of the loan is evaluated.
 Additionally, the Company obtains quarterly financial information and performs a financial analysis on a regular basis to ensure that the borrower can comply with the financial terms of the loan.
 The information used in the analysis is provided by the borrower through the agent bank.

 Allowance for Loan Losses.
-The following tables set forth the allocation of the Bank's allowance for loan losses by loan category and the percent of loans in each category to total loans receivable, net, at the dates indicated.
+The following tables set forth the allocation of the Bank's allowance for loan losses by loan category at the dates indicated.
 The portion of the loan loss allowance allocated to each loan category does not represent the total available for future losses which may occur within the loan category since the total loan loss allowance is a valuation allocation applicable to the entire loan portfolio.
 The Company generally charges-off the collateral or discounted cash flow deficiency on all loans at 90 days past due and all loans rated substandard or worse that are 90 days past due.

 The provision for loan losses was determined by management to be an amount necessary to maintain a balance of allowance for loan losses at a level that considers all known and current losses in the loan portfolio as well as potential losses due to unknown factors such as the economic environment.
 Changes in the provision were based on management's analysis of various factors such as: estimated fair value of underlying collateral, recent loss experience in particular segments of the portfolio, levels and trends in delinquent loans, and changes in general economic and business conditions.
-The Company considers the allowance for loan losses of \$3.4 million and \$3.6 million adequate to cover loan losses inherent in the loan portfolio at June 30, 2022 and 2021, respectively.
+The Company considers the allowance for loan losses of \$3.3 million and \$3.4 million adequate to cover loan losses inherent in the loan portfolio at June 30, 2023 and 2022, respectively.

-The following table presents by portfolio segment, the changes in the allowance for loan losses and the recorded investment in loans for the years ended June 30, 2022 and 2021, respectively:
+The following table presents by portfolio segment, the changes in the allowance for loan losses and the recorded investment in loans for the years ended June 30, 2023 and 2022, respectively: